Gurk91/Numpy-NumC/README.md

-# Numpy-NumC
+# Numpy with C

 ## Overview

-NumC is Python's Numpy module, implemented in C with a Python interface.
+NumC is Python's Numpy module implemented in C with a Python interface.
 NumC takes advantage of all of C's inherent methods for speedup, including but not limited to Thread Level Parallelism, and SIMD-X86 intrinsic instructions.

 ## Installation